1 – Canadian Rockies Day Hikes: Kain Hut Trail w/ Applebee Dome

 Kain Hut Trail

 The trail getting to the Conrad Kain Hut isn’t for the faint of heart.
 It has over 2,400′ of elevation gain in 3-miles.
 The first mile is nearly flat so the remainder of the trail gains more than 1,000′ every mile.
 The path has steep switchbacks and vertical cliff faces where the trail is supplemented with chains and even an iron ladder bolted into the rock face.
 This isn’t your average hiking adventure.
 Climbers complete this route while carrying backpacking and climbing gear plus supplies, so, in comparison, taking on the Kain Hut Trail as a day hike is a reasonable undertaking.
 You might disagree if you aren’t familiar with cliffside trails.

 Conrad Kain Hut

 Kain Hut affords some amazing views of the alpine terrain and the massive Bugaboo glacier.
 It is a truly stunning spot.
-However, to have the full experience we recommend continue the accent to the Applebee Dome where there is a small alpine lake just beyond the campground.
+However, to have the full experience we recommend continuing the accent to the Applebee Dome where there is a small alpine lake just beyond the campground.

 Applebee Dome Trail